NovatecConsulting/opentelemetry-training/tutorial/content/exercises/introduction/_index.md

 ### Running the lab locally

 This will be the default for running this lab.
-All exercises are described accordig to this way of using the lab.
+All exercises are described according to this way of using the lab.

 To run the lab on your local machine, you'll need to have [Docker](https://docs.docker.com/engine/install/), [VS Code](https://code.visualstudio.com/download), and the [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) installed.
 When you open this repository with a locally installed VS Code instance, you'll see a prompt in the bottom right corner.